pereznetworks/TD-Project8/devNotes/project-instructions.md

       and PNG files, and then copy those optimized images to the dist/content folder.

-    As a developer, I should be able to run the gulp clean command at the command line to delete all of the files and folders in the dist folder.
+    As a developer, I should be able to run the GULP CLEAN command at the command line to delete all of the files and folders in the dist folder.